The IET and what it does

 - Rights in relation to automated decision making and profiling.

-The IET’s supervisory authority for GDPR compliance is the UK Information Commissioner (www.ico.org.uk):
+The IET’s supervisory authority for UK GDPR compliance is the UK Information Commissioner (www.ico.org.uk):

 Information Commissioner's Office